-Commun HyperText Transfer Protocol (Secure) HTTP(S) iSHARE scheme communication MUST be carried out over the HTTP ication protocol protocol, and secured through TLS 1.2 resulting in HTTPS. iSHARE authentication/authorisation data is generally transferred in HTTP Headers.
-These headers can become very large when containing multiple encrypted certificates or JWT's. iSHARE parties SHOULD configure their web servers to accept HTTP headers of 100K length to minimise implementation impact on current services The most recent version of the HTTP specification can be found here.
-An overview of relevant iSHARE HTTP response codes can be found here.
-Cryptogr Transport Layer Security TLS 1.2 Transport Layer Security (TLS) is a cryptographic protocol that describes aphic protocol communication security for computer networks.
+Technic al standar d Charact er Description HTTP(S) Commu nication protoco l HyperText Transfer Protocol (Secure) iSHARE scheme communication MUST be carried out over the HTTP protocol, and secured through TLS 1.2 resulting in HTTPS. iSHARE authentication/authorisation data is generally transferred in HTTP Headers.
+These headers can become very large when containing multiple encrypted certificates or JWT's. iSHARE parties SHOULD configure their web servers to accept HTTP headers of 100K length to minimise implementation impact on current services The most recent version of the HTTP specification can be found here 35 .
+An overview of relevant iSHARE HTTP (see page 104) response codes can be found here (see page 104).
+TLS 1.2 (see page 105) Cryptog raphic protoco l Transport Layer Security Transport Layer Security (TLS) is a cryptographic protocol that describes communication security for computer networks.
 It is used to secure the HTTP protocol, resulting in HTTPS.
 Within iSHARE, TLS 1.2 MUST be used for securing all HTTP communications.
-For the most recent version of the specification click on this link.
-RESTful Architect Representational State Transfer ural style REST is an architectural style for building systems and services, systems adhering to this architectural style are commonly referred to as 'RESTful for API systems'.
-REST itself is not a formal standard, but it is an architecture that design applies various common technical standards such as HTTP, JSON and URI.
+For the most recent version of the specification click on this link 36 .
+RESTful Architec tural style for API design REST is an architectural style for building systems and services, systems adhering to this architectural style are commonly referred to as 'RESTful systems'.
+REST itself is not a formal standard, but it is an architecture that applies various common technical standards such as HTTP, JSON and URI.
 Within iSHARE RESTful architectural principles MUST be applied to the APIs that are specified.
 A RESTful API indicates that the API architecture follows REST 'constraints'.
 Constraints restrict the way that servers respond and process client requests, in order to preserve the design goals which are intended by applying REST.
 Goals of REST are, among others, performance and scalability.
 Both are of utmost importance in iSHARE.
 RESTful systems are able to process common HTTP operations, such as GET, POST and DELETE.
-JSON JavaScript Object Notation Open standard JSON is an open standard data format that does not depend on a specific for file programming language.
-This compact data format makes use of humanformatti | readable (easy to read) text to exchange data objects (structured data) between applications and for data storage. ng Within iSHARE, JSON is used as data structuring standard for scheme related communication.
-For the most recent version of the JSON specification click on this link.